danforthcenter/plantcv-annotate/docs/Points.md

     - num - The number of unique objects in the `corrected_mask`.

 - **Context:**
     - Filters objects from the `bin_mask` if they do not overlap with an annotation in the `Points` class instance.
-Also adds a labeled pixel to the corrected mask if an object cannot be resolved for any annotations.
-Also returns the number of unique objects in the `corrected_mask` which is useful for downstream analysis.
+    - Adds a labeled pixel to the corrected mask if an object cannot be resolved for any annotations (false negatives can be counted but cannot have their size measured downstream).
+    - Returns the number of unique objects in the `corrected_mask` which is useful for downstream analysis.
+    - Debug image is a colorized representation of the labeled mask.
+The "unresolved" annotation replicates are plotted with a radius of `pcv.params.line_thickness` (default = 5).

 - **Example use:**
     - Remove noise from a microscopy image that is otherwise difficult to filter out with traditional computer vision